RealDogGuy/Random-CDrive-Image-Chooser/README.md

 Requires Python, PIL

+I used python 3.10.6 for the code idk if it works on newer or older ones

 ~~Error when the image is bigger then your monitor screen you cant press the next button which you need to close and reopen.~~

 Light weight, Simple .py.